 - a) This rule states that "the horizontal cross bar must be in continuous contact with the pylon fork during the official flight". - b) This statement does not mean that the cross bar must be behind the fork and above the "V" piece as illustrated in the sketch. - c) The important factor is that the cross bar stays in contact with the fork throughout the flight. - d) The cross bar may be above or below the "V" or one end of the cross bar may be in front of the fork. - e) Any position other than that illustrated in the sketch makes it more difficult for the pilot and he will therefore always strive to achieve that position. - f) The "V" is there only to assist the pilot achieve the preferred position.
 There is no speed advantage to be obtained from any other position.
-The pilot cannot see the pylon and it could be disastrous for him to look to check the position.
+The pilot cannot see the pylon and it could be disastrous for him to look to check the position. - g) It is recommended that the locking of the pylon height should be by a clamping mechanism which allows for unlimited adjustment and not by pre-set increments.

-- g) The drawing accompanying this rule shows the dimension between the cross bar bobbins to be a minimum of 60 mm. - h) The maximum is 79 mm because it must be possible to fit the cross bar between the forks of the pylon. - i) Rule 4.1.8.
-Definition of an Attempt - j) The competitor has 3 (three) minutes from the starting signal to take off and place his handle in the pylon. - k) The timing sequence will then take place.
+Rule 4.1.8.
+Definition of an Attempt

+- a) The competitor has 3 (three) minutes from the starting signal to take off and place his handle in the pylon. - b) The timing sequence will then take place.
 Thus the timing of the official flight may start and finish more than the 3 (three) minutes after the time of the starting signal.